bacalhau-project/bacalhau/docs/data-ingestion/from-url.md

 ### Use the CID in a New Bacalhau Job

 Now that we have the CID, we can use it in a new job.
-This time we will use the `--inputs` parameter to tell Bacalhau to use the CID we just uploaded.
+This time we will use the `--input` parameter to tell Bacalhau to use the CID we just uploaded.

 In this case, our "job" is just to list the contents of the `/inputs` directory.
 You can see that the "input" data is located under `/inputs/outputs/README.md`.